Sikarii/sourcemod-docs-bot/README.md

 ## Acknowledgments

-* [rumblefrog](https://github.com/rumblefrog) - Author of the sp-gid repository, used for the symbols in the bot.
+* [rumblefrog](https://github.com/rumblefrog) - Author of the [sourcemod-dev/manifest](https://github.com/sourcemod-dev/manifest) repository, used for the symbols in the bot.